kritzcreek/nemo-lang/README.md

 # nemo-lang

-nemo is a small procedural programming language that compiles to Wasm 2.0
+nemo is a small procedural programming language that compiles to Wasm GC

-It's main purpose is to serve as a teaching tool in my compilers course.
+Its main purpose is to serve as a teaching tool in my compilers course.

 # Example Program